farah-elkourdi/Gameon/README.md

 2- Direct merge to the main branch is disabled.

-3- Pull request requires one code review.
+3- Pull request requires one code review before merging.

 4- First merge feature branch to the Dev branch.
 Dev branch can be merged to the main branch after integration testing.